fabianseiler/RobotLearningFinal/README.md

 Copy the files from `Code used on real robot` to your execution directory and execute them in the same way as in the simulation.

+## Example Videos

+We provided three example videos to showcase the functionality of our system.

+The real execution of the base setup for tower of Hanoi is shown in `Real_Base_720p.mp4`, while another starting state is presented in `Real_Other_Starting.mp4`.
+In `Simulation.mp4`, an example of the simulation is shown.